4 Activities for your Dog this Easter

 3. Pet friendly beaches

 There is nothing quite like a good whiff of sea air for you and your pooch, not to mention going for a dip, if it’s nice a warm over Easter.
-So here are a few of the best picks of pet friendly beaches around Australia, according to Travel MSN.
+So here are a few of the best picks of pet friendly beaches around Australia, according to Take Your Pet.
 We also found a great directory of pet friendly reserves and beaches, called Doggo, which lists all known pet friendly reserves, coves, beaches and lakes.
 You can submit a dog friendly location, if you know of one and it isn’t already listed.
 If you have any favourite, or new places please feel free to share them with us at any time.

 New South Wales